-The API allows you to create, delete, and update your passwords.
-You can retrieve individual passwords as well as a list of all your passwords.
+The API allows you to create, update, delete, and share your passwords.
+You can list of all your passwords as well as retrieve individual passwords.

 In passbolt, passwords are split into two different entities: Resources and Secrets.
-Passwords metadata are internally known as Resources and are represented as one object containing the name, username, the URL amongst other fields.
+The Resource entity is an object which represents a password’s metadata and contains items such as the searchable password name, the associated username, the URL where the password is used, in addition to other fields.

-The actual password is part of the Secrets entity.
-It can be accessed via the Resource object association or individually.
-In any case the access will be logged in the system.
+The Secret entity is the actual password and optionally other secret information such as the encrypted description.
+Secrets can be accessed via its associated Resource object or individually.
+In either case, the access will be logged in the system.

 The Resource object